Carbohydrates and Tooth Decay

 We like to think of starches and refined complex carbohydrates as ‘orange light food’.

-Ok sometimes as part of a balanced diet, but not every day.
-Definitely not multiple times a day as we see with some children who often eat only these foods, and do so at every main meal and snack.
+This is the case when eaten sometimes as part of a balanced diet, but not every day.
+Most definitely not multiple times a day as we see with some children who often eat only these foods, and do so at every main meal and snack.
 We affectionately call these kids ‘beige eaters’ as they don’t like to see colour on their plates!

 White bread, crackers, pasta and any other foods made from white flour (pastry, pizza dough, batters), white rice, potato and any grain that has been turned into ‘flakes’, ‘puffs’, ‘shreds’, ‘cakes’ or chips.